Skip to main content

 * The term “minor species” means animals other than humans that are not major species.
 “Major species” means cattle, horses, swine, chickens, turkeys, dogs and cats.

-** As used on this label, a “food-producing minor species” is considered to be a minor species of which some members are bred, cultured, farmed, ranched, hunted, caught, trapped or otherwise harvested for the purpose of having the animals or edible products of the animals commercially distributed for consumption by humans or food-producing animals in the United States.
+** As used on the label, a “food-producing minor species” is considered to be a minor species of which some members are bred, cultured, farmed, ranched, hunted, caught, trapped or otherwise harvested for the purpose of having the animals or edible products of the animals commercially distributed for consumption by humans or food-producing animals in the United States.

 Alfaxan Multidose IDX Dosage And Administration